Salma-and-Buthaina-Final-Project/final_project/README.md

 - Filter records by time period
 - Open individual symptom details

-This allows users to review their health information without relying only on memory.
+This allows users to maintain an organized record of their health information over time.

 ---